 05 of 11

-"This year, there is a larger focus on self-care, and that trend is having a big impact on how we design of our bedrooms," says Leigh Spicher, Director of Design Studios for Ashton Woods.
+The self-care trend "is having a big impact on how we design our bedrooms," says Leigh Spicher, Director of Design Studios for Ashton Woods.
 "The color on the walls is essential to creating a peaceful atmosphere where homeowners can relax.
 My favorite shade of white for bedrooms is Alabaster by Sherwin-Williams.
 It is not stark white, but instead, it resembles the color of warm sea salt.
 It has a subtle yellow undertone making it the perfect backdrop for a bright and relaxing bedroom."
-It's important that you want to be in your bedroom and feel good while you're in there, and a warm white can do just the trick.

 06 of 11